Commercial roof coating in Exeter

 Why survey-led work pays for itself

-The price of a coating job is visible up front; the cost of a bad one arrives later, as stained ceilings, damaged stock and a roof that now needs replacing anyway.
+The price of a coating job is visible up front.
+The cost of a bad one arrives later, as stained ceilings, damaged stock and a roof that now needs replacing anyway.
 The factors that separate the two are all decided early: an accurate survey, honest assessment, thorough preparation and the right system for the substrate.
 That is what survey-led means in practice, and it is the standard every Exeter building owner should hold any contractor to, ours included.